hellowac/mapnik-wiki-zh-cn/Text-Rendering-Overview.md

 # text_path
 List of all characters and their positions and formats for a placement.
+Produced by placement_finder, consumed by the renderer.

 # text_processor
 Stores formating information and uses this to produce formated text for a given feature.

-# Functions
+## Functions
 * ```process```: Takes a feature and produces formated text as output.
 The output ```processed_text``` object has to be created by the caller and passed in for thread safety.
 * ```get_all_expressions```: Get a list of all expressions used in any placement.
 This function is used to collect attributes.
 * ```from_xml```:  Construct object from XML.